You just finished planning an iteration, but more tasks are already knocking on your door.

-Second, managing workflows more actively creates ownership and accountability among your team.
+Second, managing workflows more actively creates ownership, transparency, and accountability among your team.
 People know what they need to do, when, and how, so they can go off and independently do what’s needed.
 With strong workflows, you shouldn’t need to find yourself micromanaging.

 And finally, once your workflows are documented, you can easily adjust and optimize them.

 So, ready to go from spinning top bumper cars to more of a synchronized symphony?
 To take control of your workflows and use them to empower your team to do better work, remember the following tips.

 Taking control of your workflows starts with creating a “single source of truth” around what they are in the first place.
 This means documenting them, writing them down to have on record.
 Start simple, and as you get more of a hold on things, you can add in details.

 When documenting your workflows, the most important details to nail down first are the specific tasks required, like:

 - Who will complete them: will there be multiple task owners?
 Are there any bottlenecks or dependencies to consider between owners?

 - When: what are the hard deadlines and will you be working in iterations?